 After ten years of living in Costa Rica, I’ve finally received my Costa Rican residency!
 I’m so excited to finally officially immigrate to Costa Rica and leave behind the “expat life” aka perpetual tourist.
-I took the route of residency through marriage to a Costa Rican as Yeison and I recently got married in Costa Rica (we never got married anywhere else).
+I took the route of residency through marriage to a Costa Rican.

-Please note I’m not a lawyer or specialize in immigration, I am just someone who went through the process and wanted to share my experience.
+Please note I’m not a lawyer or know much about immigrating to Costa Rica beyond my experience.
+I am just someone who went through the process and wanted to share it.
 If you have any immigration questions, please consult a Costa Rican immigration lawyer.

 Residency Through Marriage to a Costa Rican